snowtimber/observability-synthetic-canaries/README.md

 2. Verify that the IAM roles have the correct permissions
 3. Ensure that the S3 bucket names are globally unique
 4. If deployment fails, check the CloudFormation events in the AWS Console for error messages
-5. If you encounter a \"permission denied\" error when running the script, ensure you've set the execute permission using the `chmod +x generate_cloudformation_template.sh` command
+5. If you encounter a \"permission denied\" error when running the scripts, ensure you've set the execute permissions using `chmod +x script_name.sh`
 6. If the generated CloudFormation template is empty or incomplete, make sure your SAM template (`template.yaml`) is valid and contains all necessary resources
+7. If you encounter an error about missing IAM capabilities, make sure you've checked the acknowledgment box in the AWS Console, or if using the SAM CLI, ensure the `--capabilities CAPABILITY_IAM CAPABILITY_NAMED_IAM` flags are included in the deployment command

 ## Contributing